RisenCrypto/RisenCrypto.github.io/_posts/2021-11-28-ExtensionFields.md

 So the Curve Equation is $E: y^2 + xy = x^3 + {z^3}x^2 + (z^3 + 1)$

-The x & y coordinates of each point on the Curve are also in the field $F_{2^4}$.
+The x & y coordinates of each point on the Curve are also in the field $\mathbb F_{2^4}$.
 So x & y can be represented using polynomail basis representation.

 Using the group operations specified above, let's see how point addition & point doubling is done.